LordSnoosh/SEIR2222/work/w04/d3/01-03-express-middleware/express-middleware.md

 - Follow the same steps we followed multiple times for adding functionality!
 - Be sure to reference the Routing Chart to determine the proper routes!
 - Your users will expect to have the data they want to edit pre-filled in the form's inputs.
-Use the `value` attribute and some EJS to pull this off.
+Use EJS squids to assign the current value of the todo to the input's `value` attribute.
+Don't forget the double-quotes though outside of the squids.
-- Don't forget that the controller action will first have to get the To-Do being edited (using the `Todo` model) and provide it to the view so that the above hint can be done.
+- In order to pull off the above hint, the controller action will first have to get the To-Do being edited (using the `Todo` model's `getOne` method) and provide it to the view.

 #### Exercise #2: